camilledash/Thesis-Appendix/README.md

-This repository contains all code created during this thesis, and some additional files.
+This repository contains all code created during this thesis, and some additional files (Table A2 and Table A3).